baleada/docs/src/prose/logic/classes/Listenable.md

 ### How to customize `listen` behavior
 :::

-The `listen` method accepts an optional second argument, which is an Object whose properties customize the behavior of the web APIs `Listenable` uses under the hood.
+The `listen` method accepts an optional second parameter, which is an Object whose properties customize the behavior of the web APIs `Listenable` uses under the hood.

 Depending on your `type` only certain properties will have an effect.